How to lose weight without dieting (and still see real results)

 8. Reduce your stress levels

-High levels of cortisol, your stress hormone, has been linked to weight gain for a few reasons [11]:
+High levels of cortisol, your stress hormone, have been linked to weight gain for a few reasons [15]:

 • It slows down your metabolism